sumedhpatil675/Blind_Code/word-break.md

 ### 3. Dynamic Programming (Bottom-Up)
 - **Time complexity**: O(n * m * t)
+  - n is the length of the string s
+  - m is the number of words in wordDict
+  - t is the maximum length of any word in wordDict
 - **Space complexity**: O(n)
+  - n is the length of the string s (DP array size)

 #### Python
 ```python